General Application Information and Requirements

 Applications should be submitted early in the application season, which begins on June 1 and closes on December 1.
 Stony Brook participates in the American Medical College Service (AMCAS).
 Applications to this service are available only on-line at: http://www.aamc.org/

 An application fee of $100 should be forwarded with your completed supplementary application materials.
-Any request for a fee waiver must be accompanied by a recommendation from the financial aid advisor at your school or a copy of the AMCAS fee waiver.
+Any request for a fee waiver must be accompanied by a recommendation from the financial aid advisor at your school.

 Early Decision Program...